Our Staff

 Deputy Chair

-Ireland joined the Sydney Swans in 2002 as General Manager of Football before taking over as CEO in September 2009, a role he held until his retirement in December 2018.
-Prior to these positions, he held the role of CEO at the Brisbane Bears and Brisbane Lions between 1990-2001.
+He joined the Sydney Swans in 2002 as General Manager of Football before taking over as CEO in September 2009, a role he held until he retired in December 2018.
+He oversaw a strong and successful football program during his time at the Swans, along with outstanding growth in commercial areas of the club.

 Amanda Laing